Xinjiang

 The Xinjiang Chemical Engineering Technical School (XCETS) garnered praise from the Xinjiang Uighur Autonomous Region Propaganda Department for placing 60 minority graduates in jobs in the southern coastal city of Shenzhen, in an April 20 "hot topics" article in Tianshan.
 According to the article, this group of 60 will be the largest group of minority students that the autonomous region has ever sent at one time to other Chinese provinces for employment.
 The XCETS graduates heading to Shenzhen are trained in chemical engineering, pharmaceuticals, and "other technical fields."
 The group represents over 10 percent of the school's graduating class.
 Lu Guohui, the XCETS party secretary and headmaster, said that the school may send three or four more groups of students by the end of 2005.

 Authorities in the Xinjiang Uighur Autonomous Region have detained a Uighur religious instructor and 37 of her students, according to the German-based World Uighur Congress and as reported by Agence-France Presse on August 15.
 Aminan Momixi, 56, was teaching the Koran to students between the ages of 7 and 20 in her home on August 1, when police detained the group.
 Police accused Momixi of "illegally possessing religious materials and subversive historical information" and reportedly denied her access to a lawyer.
 Although central government officials assured the foreign press in March 2005 that minors are allowed to worship freely in China, the Xinjiang government prohibits children under 18 years of age from entering mosques or receiving religious instruction even in their own homes.
+Students may not observe religious holidays, fast during Ramadan, or wear religious clothing in public schools.

 On March 17, Chinese authorities released Rebiya Kadeer, a prominent Uighur businesswoman and civic leader, on medical parole.
 She gained her freedom some 17 months before her sentence was to end and shortly before Secretary of State Condoleezza Rice was to visit Beijing.
 U.S. diplomats accompanied Kadeer on a flight to the United States, where she will join her family and receive medical treatment.